GeographicaGS/Docker-PostGIS/PostgreSQL-9.5.0-PostGIS-2.2.1-GDAL-2.0.2-Patched/README.md

 trust#host all all 0.0.0.0/0 md5#host all all ::1/128 trust"
 ```

 Modify this variable to configure at creation time.
-Obviously, for testing purposes, direct commands can be issued via __exec__.
+Keep in mind, however, that any value provided to this variable will supersede the default.
+Don't forget to include basic access permissions if you modify this variable, or the server will be hardly reachable.
+For testing purposes, direct commands can be issued via __exec__.
+Check __Usage Cases__ for examples.

 Configuration of __postgresql.conf__ follows an identical procedure.
 Command is __postgresql_conf__ and has the same syntax as __pg_hba_conf__.
 The environmental variable is __PG_CONF__, which defaults to: